 Sour cherries have a more acid flavour and are usually consumed in fruit preserves, jams and liqueurs such as Kirsch, Cherry, Marasquino and of course the famous Portuguese “ginginha”.

-In the area of Brussels, breweries make a kind of Belgian beer using sour cherries (with the pits); it is called “Kriek”, literally beer in Dutch.
+In the area of Brussels, breweries make a kind of Belgian beer using sour cherries (with the pits); it is called “Kriek”, literally sour cherry in Flemish.

 Benefits of cherries: Cherries are a good source of iron and vitamin A, and are very rich in fructose and glucose (grape sugar).